-New planning guide for more resilient and robust mobilityCities and regions respond to the COVID-19 pandemic with new and innovative transport solutions.
-This begs the question as to what the lessons for long-term sustainable mobility planning are.
+Cities and regions responded to the COVID-19 pandemic with new and innovative transport solutions.
+This raised the question of what the lessons are for long-term sustainable urban mobility planning.